NZ 'inhalation chambers' story from 1918 flu epidemic is on the wrong track

 As New Zealanders began a summer of "freedoms" that required proof of vaccination, some drew a link to claimed restrictions put in place during the 1918 Spanish Flu pandemic.

 Facebook and Twitter posts claim Kiwis could only travel by train once they proved they had been treated in inhalation chambers using zinc suphate.
-However, the posts are mostly false.
+However, the posts merge historical fact with fiction.

-Zinc sulphate inhalation chambers did exist and were used during the pandemic in NZ and Australia in an attempt to prevent infection – but there was no widespread mandate required for train travel, experts told AAP FactCheck.
+Zinc sulphate inhalation chambers did exist and were used during the pandemic in NZ and Australia in an attempt to prevent infection - but they were not mandated or required for train travel, experts told AAP FactCheck.

 The social media posts share the same core information and include a historical image of women using a communal inhalation chamber.